foundryserver/infrastructure/qemu/readme.md

 ip a # to get dhcp ip to ssh in
 ```

-Now ssh into vm with user manager and then sudo to root to complete the install.
+Now ssh into vm with user manager and then sudotto root to complete the install.

 ## User Accounts